-In order to ensure that easy to fix problems don't become expensive repairs in the future, performing routine plumbing checks is a good idea for any homeowner.
+To ensure that easy to fix plumbing problems don't become expensive repairs or a plumbing emergency in the future, performing routine plumbing maintenance and checks is a good idea for any homeowner.

-By performing plumbing maintenance and checking certain parts of your plumbing system, you can keep your home safe for your children and avoid issues like excessive moisture and water damage.
-These issues are often caused by plumbing system and can lead to expensive home issues like mold, foundation cracks, drywall cracks and much more.
+By performing plumbing maintenance and checking certain parts of your home plumbing system, you can keep your home safe and avoid issues like excessive moisture and water damage.
+These issues are often caused by the plumbing system and can lead to expensive home repairs like mold remediation, fixing foundation cracks, drywall cracks and much more.

 Inspect For Water Leaks

 Water leaks not only cause your water bill to go up but if not properly fixed can cause water damage in your home that leads to expensive repairs.
-Routinely inspect for water leaks in your home.
-One easy way of checking for this is by turning off the water in your home and inspecting that the water meter is at 0 or nearby it.
+One easy way of checking for leaks is by turning off the water in your home and inspecting that the water meter is at 0 or nearby it.
 If it's not then that can potentially be due to a water leak.

 Inspect For Corrosion

 If you see any signs of visible corrosion like green/blue stains or rust on your pipes, then chances are you'll have a leak problem soon.
 This can also lead to pipe connection issues.
 Corrosion on your pipes is one way to figure out which pipe is causing leaking in your basements.

 Corrosion on pipes can also cause a host of other problems like low water pressure in your sink or prevent water from reaching the faucet.